UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When power is restored, protect electronics with surge protectors, wait a few minutes before plugging them in, and reset home systems like clocks and security alarms.

 Once the lights flicker back on, there are a few more steps to ensure everything returns to normal safely.
-Don’t rush to plug everything in at once.
+Don’t rush to plug everything back in at once.

 Protecting Electronics From Power Surges

 If the outage occurred during a heavy storm, check your sump pump immediately to ensure it hasn’t overflowed and is working correctly again.
-Finally, take a tour of your home to reset digital clocks, irrigation timers, and smart home hubs.
-If you have a security system, you may need to enter a code to clear the “power failure” trouble signal from the keypad.
+Finally, take a tour of your home to manually reset digital clocks, irrigation timers, and smart home hubs.
+If you have a security system, you may need to enter a master code to clear the “power failure” trouble signal from the keypad.

 Illustration of a man with an emergency kit and a checklist for power outage preparedness.